x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/enable-or-disable-mail-for-public-folder-exchange-2013-help.md

 4. A warning box displays asking if you are sure you want to enable or disable email for the public folder.
 Click **Yes** to continue.

-If you want external users to send mail to this public folder, make sure you follow the steps in [Allow anonymous users to send email to a mail-enabled public folder](#CreateItems-exchange-2013-help.md).
+If you want external users to send mail to this public folder, make sure you follow the steps in the [Allow anonymous users to send email to a mail-enabled public folder](#allow-anonymous-users-to-send-email-to-a-mail-enabled-public-folder) section later in this topic.

 ### Use the Shell to mail-enable a public folder